pymupdf/PyMuPDF-Optional-Material/docs/page.rst

   * Each page ``draw*()`` method invokes a :meth:`Shape.finish` and then a :meth:`Shape.commit` and consequently accepts the combined arguments of both these methods.
   * Text insertion methods (``insertText()`` and ``insertTextbox()``) do not need :meth:`Shape.finish` and therefore only invoke :meth:`Shape.commit`.

 2. Methods for maintaining annotations.
 Annotations can be added, modified and deleted without necessarily having full document permissions.
-Their effect is **not permanent** in the sense, that modifying or deleting them does not require to rebuild the document. **Adding** and **deleting** annotations are page methods. **Changing** existing annotations is possible via methods of the :ref:`Annot` class.
+Their effect is **not permanent** in the sense, that manipulating them does not require to rebuild the document. **Adding** and **deleting** annotations are page methods. **Changing** existing annotations is possible via methods of the :ref:`Annot` class.

 ================================ =========================================
 **Method / Attribute**           **Short Description**